ibm-cloud-docs/vmwaresolutions/vmonic/ha-dr.md

 When appropriately configured, you can build disaster recovery solutions by using VMware software.
 You must configure these features.

-* Replication software such as VMware Cloud Director Availability (VCDA), VMware Live Recovery by using vSphere replication, Veeam CDP, and Zerto Replication can be used to replicate your workloads from region to region.
+* Replication software such as VMware Cloud Director Availability (VCDA), VMware Live Recovery by using vSphere replication, Veeam CDP, and {{site.data.keyword.hpe-zerto}} Replication can be used to replicate your workloads from region to region.
 * Incremental backup software such as Veeam Backup and Replication and Zerto Journaling can be used, optionally in combination with IBM Cloud Object Storage (COS) to create local or remote backups of your workloads.

 ### Planning for disaster recovery